 He has been a reviewer and juror for various journals, conferences, and academic programs in design, technology, engineering, and architecture (e.g. ACM SIGGRAPH, International Journal of Engineering Education, Association of Collegiate Schools of Architecture, the European Academy of Design, and Leonardo: The Journal of the International Society of the Arts, Sciences and Technology).

-Previously, Marshall worked as part of a collaborative product development team at consumer baby products manufacturer Evenflo Company, Inc. During this time Marshall was instrumental in transitioning the company to a rapid prototyping-based product development process.
-He has also taught 3D design at Leeds College of Art & Design in the UK.
+Previously, John worked in new product development at Evenflo Company, Inc. During this time, he was instrumental in transitioning the company to a rapid prototyping-based product development process.
+Marshall spent 5 years as a consultant building virtual prototypes of public art projects for Malcolm Cochran Studio.
+He also taught 3D design at Leeds College of Art & Design.

 Marshall holds a PhD in digital design and fabrication technology from Robert Gordon University, a Master of Arts in Art as Environment from Manchester Metropolitan University, a Master of Fine Arts in Sculpture from The Ohio State University, and a Bachelor of Arts in Fine Art with Honors from Glasgow School of Art.